 Our corporate headquarters, Union Pacific Center, in Omaha, Nebraska, was designed with efficiency and sustainability as key guidelines.
 For example, a central atrium provides natural light, reducing the need for artificial light and electricity demand.
-An under-floor heating and cooling system keeps the building comfortable in Nebraska summers while using less energy than more conventional climate control systems.
-The building is equipped with a sophisticated air-handling system that uses a central computer to control fan speed depending on the number of people in the building, ensuring that climate control equipment is based on the needs of people rather than the thermostat presets.
+An under-floor heating and cooling system keeps employees comfortable in Nebraska winters and summers while using less energy than more conventional climate control systems.
+The building is equipped with a sophisticated air-handling system that uses a central computer to control fan speed depending on the number of people in the building, ensuring that climate control is based on the needs of people rather than the thermostat presets.

 Harriman Dispatching Center

-The Harriman Dispatching Center is housed in a historic brick building constructed in 1891 as a freight house.
+The Harriman Dispatching Center is housed in an historic brick building constructed in 1891 as a freight house.
 Nearly 100 years later, the freight house was repurposed as the nation's first centralized dispatching center.
 A reinforced concrete bunker houses the train dispatchers, their computerized equipment and the train management team.

 An extensive remodeling project in 2007 brought improvements: high-efficiency lighting, a sound-absorbing "acoustic cloud" ceiling constructed from renewable resources, and state-of-the-art air handling equipment utilizing ultraviolet antibacterial processes used in many hospitals.
 Heat is provided by heat-reclamation equipment, no supplemental heating is required.